SilvioM97/JacobiParallel/README.md

 `g++ -std=c++20 -O3 -pthread jacobi_main.cpp -o jacobi_main`

 ## How to run the code
-No initial input needed, everything will be asked after the execution command: `./jacobi_main`
+No initial input needed, everything will be prompted after the run command: `./jacobi_main`

 ## What the code does
 It will ask to you to insert the dimension of the space, the desired number of threads and the number of iterations of the Jacobi method.